NRL SuperCoach: SuperCoach Finals

+An extension of the main SuperCoach competition during the NRL finals series, SuperCoach Finals offers participants the chance to select a complete squad of seven players from any NRL club participating in the finals series.
+Squad selection must take into consideration a reduced salary cap, which teams are remaining in the finals race, and the requirement to fulfill each of the following playing positions:

+Only teams with a full squad of seven players will earn points.
+When choosing a team for the upcoming week of finals, a team captain must also be nominated.
+The performance of the team captain will add double points towards the team score.
+Participants may also elect to play against other people by creating and joining a private league or by being placed in a public league.

+Scoring system

+Only the best six selected players will earn points.
+If any of them are unable to play, the seventh selected player will add points towards the team's total.

+By using various statistics that cover all aspects and contributions of NRL players in various playing positions, SuperCoach Finals scoring system presents an accurate way to determine how effective a player has been.

+Points are awarded based on the comprehensive scoring system, as highlighted below.

 SuperCoach the Ultimate Guide

 In 2011, 60,000 editions of SuperCoach the Ultimate Guide were printed and distributed in metropolitan Sydney.
 This document contained information including tips on selecting players; opinion articles from some of Australia's leading NRL journalists, Phil Rothfield and Tom Sangster; and NRL team player statistics.

 For 2012, SuperCoach the Ultimate Guide was replaced by a special edition NRL magazine (also available as an app).
 This publication contains news, form guides, expert opinion and advice on tipping competitions such as SuperTipping.
 2018 winner of SuperCoach NRL tipping was Grant Cameron of Sydney playing under the name of GCAM.
 It also includes an extensive subsection on NRL SuperCoach.